JWKS (JSON Web Key Set) Overview

 - The app receives the JWT and includes it in its API requests to its backend.

-- The app's backend retrieves our public key from the JWKS URL (
+- The app's backend retrieves an array of available public keys from the JWKS URL (

 https://api.vcita.biz/v3/apps/.well-known/jwks.json